-The course begins with topics in algebra, linear algebra (including matrices and vector spaces), and calculus (including functions, limits, derivatives, and integrals).
+Faculty at the School of Professional Studies realize that inadequate preparation in mathematical sciences may be one factor limiting the development of QR skills and hindering academic and professional success.
+To address this need, the school is creating a uniquely tailored 7-week intensive workshop, Mathematical Sciences for Quantitative Reasoning, designed to build students’ foundational mathematics knowledge and their ability to apply new learning to solve real-world problems.
+The course curriculum begins with topics in algebra, linear algebra (including matrices and vector spaces), and calculus (including functions, limits, derivatives, and integrals).
 Students will then learn about descriptive statistics, graphical and numerical summaries, probability, the theory of sampling distributions, linear regression, analysis of variance, confidence intervals, and hypothesis testing.
-Throughout the course, real-world examples and practical applications will be shared from industry to illustrate how quantitative reasoning is used to improve decision-making.
-Students will be given the opportunity to work with data to build applied quantitative reasoning skills.
+Real-world examples and practical industry applications will be integrated throughout the workshop to illustrate how quantitative reasoning is used to improve decision-making.
+Students will be given the opportunity to work with data to develop their applied quantitative reasoning skills.